VietHuynh3001/CANCER-BIOMARKER-PREDICTION/README.md

 </div>

 ## 3.5.
 Comparative Performance Analysis:
 The goal of this final stage was to test the predictive power of the Random Forest Classifier (RFC) using different feature sets.
-We compared a model using clinical features (RFC_7) with models using survival genes (RFC-SURV), top sequential features (RFC-SEQ), and a combined set (RFC-16).
+A model using clinical features (RFC_7) was compared with models using survival genes (RFC-SURV), top sequential features (RFC-SEQ), and a combined set (RFC-16).

 The results show that while clinical features are stable, adding survival and sequential genes makes the model much stronger.
-+ RFC_7 (Clinical Baseline): This model used 7 clinical features like Mutation Count and TMB.
-It reached an accuracy of 0.8031, but had low recall (0.33) and a low AUC (0.55).
++ RFC_7: This model used 7 clinical features like Mutation Count and TMB.
+It reached an accuracy of 0.8031, but had low recall of 0.33 and a low AUC of 0.55.
 This shows that clinical data alone is not enough to predict response accurately.
-+ RFC-SURV: Using 8 survival biomarkers, this model achieved 0.7383 accuracy.
-It has a high recall (0.85), but the AUC of 0.75 suggests it needs more features for better classification.
++ RFC-SURV: Using 8 survival biomarkers, this model achieved an accuracy of 0.7383.
+It has a high recall of 0.85, but the AUC of 0.75 suggests it needs more features for better classification.
 + RFC-SEQ: Based on the top 8 features from SVM-RFE, this model had a mean accuracy of 0.7076.
 It achieved a perfect precision of 1.0 and a better AUC of 0.8286, mostly because of the importance of the SERTM2 gene.
-+ RFC-16 (Combined): By combining both sets, the RFC-16 model was the most stable and accurate (mean accuracy 0.7792).
++ RFC-16: By combining both sets, the RFC-16 model was the most stable and accurate with a mean accuracy of 0.7792.
 It reached a superior AUC of 0.8571, proving that using both prognostic and diagnostic genes helps the model identify responders better.
 <div align="center">
   <img src="DEA results/RFC7.png" alt="RFC7 Baseline Performance" width="85%"/>
   <br>